Social Sharing Buttons: Pros and Cons

 An HTTP request is made every time your web page needs an asset to display, such as images, external scripts, and so on.
 Additional webpage data and excessive HTTP requests are a one-two punch for slow, unresponsive websites.
 Slow sites are unsustainable sites.
 Not only do they frustrate website visitors but they burn more energy that powers websites as well.

-So should you use social buttons?
-It depends whether or not you want to potentially alienate up to 40% of website visitors who may abandon your site after three seconds because they’re waiting for a social buttons plug-in to load.
+So should you use social sharing buttons?
+It depends whether or not you want to potentially alienate up to 40% of website visitors who may abandon your site after three seconds because they’re waiting for a plug-in to load.

 Social Sharing Doesn’t Automatically Create Content Confidence

 The next issue is one of confidence in your content.
 If that blog post or article is indeed good enough, people will find a way to share it without being prompted by social sharing buttons.

 Displaying the number of shares is a double whammy: if your content has no shares, website visitors may just shake their head in pity.
 If it has too many shares— if it’s already been passed around their social network and no longer feels new — they may be less inclined to share it.

 Yes, it is convenient to have a pre-populated tweet window pop up when you click that button, but if I like your content enough to tweet it I’ll also want to say something unique about it.
 Trust me enough to know how to copy and paste.
 If your content is truly unique and high quality it will get shared.
 Social sharing buttons shouldn’t be a crutch for mediocre content.

 Finally, depending on which social buttons plugin you use, social networks often place cookies — little snippets of code that capture browser history and other data — to track a person’s web surfing habits.